rsdoiel/antenna/archives/2025/columns_2025.19.md

 **@Dave Winer's Scripting News** (date: 2025-05-13, from: Dave Winer's Scripting News)

 Video demo of the new <a href="https://www.youtube.com/watch?v=0G3nh7Mj8QI">categories editor</a> in WordLand.
 I wanted to be able to add new categories and edit the descriptions of existing categories without having to leave WordLand.
 I feel that categories are an important part of writing.
-It will be in v0.5.12, coming shortly.

 <br>